 Income paid by funds in liquidation during the year is initially taxed like any other distribution at the time of distribution.
 Custodian institutions can only assess whether this income was a distribution of assets (tax-free) or an increase in value (taxable) in the tax year after WM Datenservice® has provided the data.
 As a rule, this data delivery will take place in Q1 of the following year.
 After receiving the data, the custodian will calculate the correct tax burden, taking into account the taxes already paid on the income.
 Corresponding adjustment postings may therefore be made.

-In order to take into account the situation of the funds in liquidation, a special regulation was provided for in the law with § 17 InvStG 2018, which results in tax-free distributions of assets over a period of approximately 5 years from the beginning of liquidation.
+In particular, owners of open-ended real estate funds in liquidation receive so-called asset distributions at irregular intervals.
+The fund companies distribute the proceeds from the sale of the remaining properties to the fund investors.
+In order to take into account the situation of the funds in liquidation, the law provides for a special regulation in § 17 InvStG 2018, which makes distributions of assets tax-free for a maximum period of 5 calendar years from the beginning of liquidation.
+For these purposes, liquidation will commence on 1 January 2018 at the earliest.

 Always up-to-date fund information is available on the website of the responsible capital management company.